2004 Elizabeth II Gold Proof Sovereign

 Two Centuries of Sovereigns

-The first Sovereigns were struck during the reign of Tudor king Henry VIII.
+The first Sovereigns were struck during the reign of Tudor king Henry VII.
 Centuries later, a new gold coin bearing this name was introduced, following a major overhaul of British coinage.
 This Sovereign, first minted in 1817, established specifications that are still strictly followed today.

 All Sovereigns weight exactly 7.98 grams and are composed of 22 carat gold.
 That’s a gold weight of 7.32 grams or .2354 troy ounces.
 Sovereigns measure 22.05 millimetres in diameter and have a nominal face value of one pound sterling though their gold content means they command significantly higher prices.